ANTARUXA/stickers-blender/README.md

 geometry, and it's movement will depend directly to that.

-`{sticker_name}_base_node` which is the main controller node, holds the principal attributes and can be animated.
+`{sticker_name}_base_node` which is the main controller node, holds the principal properties and can be animated.

 The `base_node` is in charge of all the channles that can be animated.

+1. You need to use standard properties to animate these features:

 * Translation